smithy-lang/smithy-gradle-plugin/examples/jar-plugin/custom-trait/README.md

 this project is run as an integration test for the plugin.

-This project demonstrates the use of the `smithy-jar` gradle plugin for packaging smithy trait definitions in a jar alongside the java definitions of those same custom traits.
+This project demonstrates the use of the `smithy-jar` gradle plugin for packaging Smithy trait definitions in a JAR alongside the Java definitions of those same custom traits.

 ## Using the example as a starting point